-Provide me with a short summary of your progress to this point due on October 3rd.
-You will write a 2-3 pages (maximum) statement on the research idea of your choice related to the course themes in a particular developing country or region.
+Provide me with a short summary of your progress to this point due on October 2nd.
+You will write a 2 pages statement on the research idea of your choice related to the course themes in a particular developing country or region.
 It should include the following pieces: What is your specific question (thesis)?
 Key to this description is to identify a developmental problem.
 Additionally, please include the following: statement of data progress & challenges (what data sources have you found? what difficulties are you encountering?) and a short statement of why your case is important (in other words, frame the relevance of your case to a broader audience).
-Classroom Presentation: Each student or group of students will prepare a short class presentation (15 minutes) that highlights the major developmental challenges/issues of the country or region that you have researched for your paper and the policy recommendation based on your research.
-Research Paper: The research project will culminate in a research paper of 10-15 pages that flows out of the presentation.
+Bibliography: On November 4th students should turn in the Bibliography for the paper (at least 8 scholarly sources).
+This will not be your final Bibliography, but what you have read/researched so far.
+Research Paper: The research project will culminate in a research paper of 8-10 pages.
 See the guidelines for this at the end of syllabus.
-Extra-Credit: Students may write a review of five pages on an approved book.
-This paper is due on 11/14 at 2:30pm in class.
-No late papers will be accepted.
-This is worth up to 2.5% of your final grade.
 Graded Activities: